Beginners Guide To Learn Dimension Reduction Techniques

 Human_Data

 The participants in hackathon had varied experience and expertise level.
 As expected, the experts did a commendable job at identifying the human activity.
 However, beginners & intermediates struggled with sheer number of variables in the dataset (561 variables).
 Under the pressure of time, these people tried using variables really without understanding the significance level of variable(s).
-They lacked the skill to filter information from seemingly high dimensional problems and reduce them to a few relevant dimensions – the skill of dimension reduction.
+They lacked the skill to filter information from seemingly high dimensional problems and reduce them to a few relevant dimensions – the skill of dimensionality reduction.

 Further, this lack of skill came across in several forms in way of questions asked by various participants: